readthedocs/readthedocs.org/docs/privacy-policy.rst

 our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile.

-Our web server logs are deleted after 90 days barring legal obligations.
+Our web server logs for both readthedocs.org and documentation sites are deleted after 10 days barring legal obligations.

 Changes to our Privacy Policy